 The Philosophy Behind Our Curriculum

 Landmark College's degrees set high standards for academic performance.
-Our six associate's degrees allow graduates to transfer to colleges of their choice—and succeed.
-Our new B.A. in Liberal Studies gives students the option to complete their course of undergraduate study at Landmark College, taking advantage of our unique support systems and challenging courses.
+Our four associate degrees allow graduates to transfer to colleges of their choice—and succeed.
+Our B.A. in Liberal Studies gives students the option to complete their course of undergraduate study at Landmark College, taking advantage of our unique support systems and challenging courses.
 Our curriculum allows students to develop and practice academic skills and strategies in a way that builds from semester to semester.
 We believe in presenting high expectations while operating at the level where each student is prepared to learn and succeed.

 - B.A. in Liberal Studies